PLEBNET-PLAYGROUND/plebnet-playground-docker/README.md

 - You will need to setup LND wallet from scratch, instructions below
 - PM [@xenonfun](t.me/xenonfun) on Telegram to get access to the Plebnet Playground Telegram group
 - All ports are completely exposed to local host, this is mostly to make it easy for end-users to tinker, and as the signet coins in the playground are worthless so there is little risk of hacking.
 You can modify the ```docker-compose.yaml``` should these cause conflicts.
+- For Windows users you will need to use something like git bash until we make some powershell scripts to provide cleaner functionality
 ## Basic Setup
 ***
 ### Clone Repo